halaar/hrs2029/README.md

-# hrs2029
+## HRS 2029
-Various quick scripts for images
+ These scripts are for uploading images from local directories.
+The original images came from shutterfly,